karmaniverous/karmaniverous/README.md

 The most efficient way to do just about anything is to do it RIGHT. **From concept to implementation, strong engineering process is my superpower.**

+## So You're A Consultant?

+Nah.
+Consultants are glorified salesmen.
+I MAKE things, and I already have a job I love.
+But this ☝️ is exactly how I found it!
+I love helping people build cool things, so drop me a line and maybe I can help you move the ball forward a notch.

 ## Contact Me

 👈 Use one of the links over there!